A brief summary of a book or article, generally written by the author.

 A catalog in electronic (machine-readable) format and accessible online.
 Also known as an Online Public Access Catalog (OPAC).
 Oversize - A book which is too large to be shelved in normal call number sequence on the shelves of a library.
 Oversize materials may be shelved in a separate location, as indicated in the entry in the online catalog.

-A publication that is produced at regular intervals, or "periodically", and is intended to appear indefinitely.
+A publication that is produced at regular intervals, or "periodically", and is intended to appear indefinitely, like a Magazine or Journal.
 Generally, the frequency of publication is weekly, monthly, quarterly.
 See also Magazine, Journal, Serial.

 Stealing someone else's published ideas or information and presenting them as your own, without giving proper credit.